ww1150/gravit-egg/README.md

 # gravit-yolk
-This is Pterodactyl Yolk for Gravit LaunchServer
+This Pterodactyl Yolk was made for Gravit Launchserver and includes **OpenJFX** as jmods